 PRAIRIE BLEND MEN'S ChOIR - DEANNA GINN, CONDUCTOR

 Prairie Blend celebrated 15 years in June.
 While there are currently 25 members in the group, conductor Deanna Ginn points out that some 60 singers have come and gone over the years.
 "One of the neat things about choral music," she adds, "is there are so many interesting people from all different facets of life and all at different stages in life.
 We have the privilege of coming together, with the unifying factor being a love of music."
 The group is proud of their diverse repertoire, which includes spiritual, classical, folk and pop, featuring a variety of languages.
 They host an annual Christmas concert and a spring/summer concert, and are continually adding shows around Brandon and Westman, recently playing in Strathclair.
 The choir was recently featured in the Brandon Sun, and you can read the article here.
-Prairie Blend is delighted to share an upcoming concert on Friday, Sept.
+Prairie Blend was delighted to share a concert on Sept.
 28 with the Canadian Chamber Choir in their Manitoba Tour.
-See poster below for details.

-Westman's Prairie Blend will be the guests of the touring Canadian Chamber Choir this fall.
+Westman's Prairie Blend was the guest of the touring Canadian Chamber Choir this fall.